 BM, McMaster University (Ontario); PhD, Yale University.

 - “‘Every Man in New York’: Charles Ives and the First World War.”
-Chap. in Music, Memory, and the Great War, co-edited collection.
-University of Illinois Press, forthcoming 2018.
+Chap. in Over Here, Over There, co-edited collection.
+University of Illinois Press, forthcoming 2019.

 - “Revisiting Gosford Park: Downtown Abbey, American Audiences, and the British Heritage Genre.”
-Chap. in Exploring Downton Abbey: Critical Essays on the Television Series, edited by Scott Stoddart (McFarland, forthcoming 2017)
+Chap. in Exploring Downton Abbey: Critical Essays on the Television Series, edited by Scott Stoddart (McFarland, 2018)

 - Austen, Music, and Masculinity in the British Heritage Film.”
-Chap. in Jane Austen and Masculinity, edited by Michael Kramp (Bucknell University Press, forthcoming 2017)
+Chap. in Jane Austen and Masculinity, edited by Michael Kramp (Bucknell University Press, 2018)

 - Compromises and Creativity: Altman, Copyright, and the Musical Soundtrack.”
 Chap. in The Robert Altman Companion, ed.
 Adrian Danks (Wiley-Blackwell, 2015)